awsdocs/aws-systems-manager-user-guide/doc_source/automation-mw-target.md

 ------

    The following example configures an automation as a registered task to a maintenance window with priority 1\.
-The automation uses the `AWS-StartEC2Instance` document and the specified Automation assume role to start EC2 instances registered as targets to the maintenance window\.
+The automation uses the `AWS-StartEC2Instance` runbook and the specified Automation assume role to start EC2 instances registered as targets to the maintenance window\.
 The maintenance window runs the automation simultaneously on 5 instances maximum at any given time\.
-Also, the registered task stops running on more instances for a particular execution interval if the error count exceeds 1\.
+Also, the registered task stops running on more instances for a particular interval if the error count exceeds 1\.

 ------
 #### [ Linux ]